-- Expand our circle of partnerships and build collaborative communities of faculty/staff/partners who work on shared interests.
+Expand our circle of partnerships and build collaborative communities of faculty, staff, student, and partners who work on shared interests.

 The Faculty Fellows will be selected from an application pool of UW Tacoma faculty who:

-- Have an interest in current and future community engagement activities.
+Have an interest in current and future community engagement activities.
+Applications are encouraged by any faculty member interested in advancing

-- Have the ability to collaborate individually or in groups with faculty across disciplines and across the campus/university.
+Have the ability to collaborate individually or in groups with faculty across disciplines and across the campus/university as well as a diversity of community partners.

-- Applicants need to submit a budget and a brief justification of the itemized expenses.
+Applicants need to submit a budget and a brief description of the itemized expenses, including funding for community partners..

-- Time commitment is 1 calendar year (beginning in January 2020).
-The 2020 OCP Faculty Fellow recipients will give a public presentation about the year’s activites in Autumn 2020.
+Time commitment is 1 calendar year (beginning in January 2021).
+The 2021 Faculty Fellow recipients will give a public presentation about the year’s activities in Autumn 2021 or Winter 2022.

-- All applications will be reviewed in time for the 2020 calendar year.
+All applications will be reviewed in January 2022.

 Q: Can my project/activity have two faculty co-leaders who share the lead role?